COSC3020/brute-force-sorting-howardthegr8one-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Runtime Analysis for my Implementation
+Since this algorithm creates all permutations of a given array (assuming the sorted version is the last one to be found) then the runtime to generate these permutations is $\Theta(n!)$, although even if the sorted version is found before the last permutation we would still have a runtime of $\Theta((n-k)!)$ where the sorted permutation is the $k^{th}$ permutation.
+Furthermore once each full length permutation has been found the `isSorted()` function is called which runs in linear time, if the found permutation is the sorted version then a different loop is run to copy the sorted elements into the original array, however since the `if(done[0])` condition is now true this copying loop simply replaces the `if(isSorted(q))` check for each permutation and remains a linear term.
+Therefore the runtime of my implementation would be $\Theta(n \cdot n!)$.

+### Best-case input:
+A sorted list would be the best-case input as this would only need the algorithm to recurse down one single branch of permutations taking linear time, find the sorted version and the `isSorted()` function would run in linear time.
+This would give a runtime of $\Theta(n^2)$ because the for loop in the function would have to run and the `isSorted()` function within that loop would also run.

+### Worst-case input:
+A reverse-sorted list would be the worst-case input as it would require the algorithm to generate every single permutation before eventually finding the sorted one as the last possible permutation.
+It would also run the `isSorted()` function at every full permutation, and would run the for loop in the `if (done[0])` statement as well.
+Thus the worst-case runtime is also $\Theta(n \cdot n!)$.

+### Random Permutation Generation:
+The complexity could either be quadratic or infinite for random generation.
+By creating random permutations without memory the first permutation could be sorted which would be similar to the best-case input above where the first branch of recursive calls would result in the sorted permutation.
+However random permutations may never result in a sorted version in which case the runtime would be infinite.